The M.B.A. Curriculum

 Students in joint-degree programs are not permitted to enroll in SOM core courses before matriculating at SOM.
 They must maintain full-time enrollment in both schools at all times.
 They must satisfy degree requirements in both schools and must receive both degrees simultaneously.
 In all joint-degree programs, students must enroll in at least two terms of course work at Yale after completing the M.B.A. core.
 In all joint-degree programs other than the three-year J.D./M.B.A. degree program, joint-degree students are required to spend three terms of residency at SOM and pay three terms of tuition to SOM.

-The School of Management and the other school regularly share information about the status of students enrolled for joint degrees.
+The School of Management and the schools in which M.B.A. students are enrolled for joint degrees regularly share information about the status of the enrolled students.
 Shared information may include course registrations and grades, disciplinary actions, or any other information that is normally part of a student’s record.
 In addition, the academic officers of the two programs may share other information that they believe relevant to understanding a student’s overall performance.

 A charge of general misconduct not related to a particular course or to an event in one of the schools will normally be handled by the school in which the student is currently registered.
 Jurisdiction over any case may be transferred if the disciplinary officials or committees of both schools agree.
 The final determination of fact, and any penalty, shall be communicated to the appropriate officials of both schools.
 A penalty of suspension, expulsion, or loss of course credit will apply to both degree programs.